 The self-employed own a job and how much they work is related to what they earn.

-The business owner owns a system and leverage other people’s time for income.
+The business owner owns a system and leverages other people’s time for income.

 The investor leverages money to make money.